-The report also notes that 'Works are proposed within 40 metres of the top of the bank of Greendale Creek and the proposed development will need to be the subject of a controlled activity permit in regards to the proposal.
+The report also notes that 'Works are proposed within 40 metres of the top of the bank along a 4th Strahler order watercourse, Manly Creek, thus, a controlled activity permit from the NSW DPI is required'.

 In summary, the report finds that the proposed development is supportable in relation to its potential impact upon riparian land.
 Based on the above, it is concluded that Clause E8 of the DCP is satisfied by the proposal.